trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 }
 ```

-Currently, only changing the `settings` is supported for Vyper, and the only option supported under `settings` is `evmVersion`.
+Currently, only changing the `settings` is supported for Vyper, and customizing `outputSelection` is not supported, so the only option supported under `settings` is `evmVersion`.

 ### external compilers